JstnVltt/CTF-Writups/TryHackMe/Pickle_Rick/README.md

 We keep it for later.

 Now, a good thing to do is enumerating the website to search for **hidden subdomains**.
-I will use Gobuster for that : `gobuster dir -u 10.10.124.198 -w directory-list-2.3-small.txt`.
+I will use Gobuster for that : `gobuster dir -u http://10.10.124.198/ -w SecLists/Discovery/Web-Content/common.txt -x.php,.txt`.

 I recommand that you use [Seclists](https://github.com/danielmiessler/SecLists) to brute-force with Gobuster.
-In this case, I will use Discovery/Web-Content/directory-list-2.3-small.txt.

 The result is the following :
 ```bash